curvenote/pubmatter/docs.typ

     institution: string         # use either name or institution
 # Other publication metadata
 open-access: boolean
+license:                        # Can be set with a SPDX ID for creative commons
+  id: string
+  url: string
+  name: string
 doi: string                     # must be only the ID, not the full URL
 date: datetime                  # validates from 'YYYY-MM-DD' if a string
 citation: content